The 101 Best Burgers in America for 2017 Slideshow from The 101 Best Burgers in America for 2017 Slideshow

 #17 The Cadillac, PJ Clarke's, New York City

-There are now seven P.J.
-Clarke's locations, including two in São Paulo, but the Third Avenue Manhattan original is the feisty little brick building that refused to make way for the 47-story Skidmore, Owings & Merrill skyscraper that now looms over it.
+There are now four P.J.
+Clarke's locations, including one in D.C. and a Philly one in the works, but the Third Avenue Manhattan original is the feisty little brick building that refused to make way for the 47-story skyscraper that now looms over it.
 It is also the one that created the terrific pub-style burger known as The Cadillac — a juicy patty on a classic bun with smoked country bacon and American cheese as well as lettuce, onion, and tomato, with shoestring fries on the side.
 The name, by the way, was bestowed on the thing by Nat "King" Cole, who dubbed Clarke's "the Cadillac of burgers."

 #16 Cheeseburger, Maple & Motor, Dallas